HongweiHou/TENN/README.md

 ## 🧠 Core Concepts

-This toolbox implements a unified framework for leveraging **Tensor Equivariance (TE)** in neural network design.
-It enables scalable and efficient learning in AI-assisted wireless communication systems by exploiting the inherent tensor equivariance of the target mapping.
+This toolbox implements a unified framework for leveraging **Tensor Equivariance (TE)** into neural network design. ***By exploiting the inherent TE of the target mapping, it facilitates scalable and efficient learning in AI-assisted wireless communication systems***.
-TE generalizes the concept of permutation equivariance to high-dimensional tensors.
-It includes:
+TE extends the concept of permutation equivariance to high-dimensional tensors and includes:

 - **Multidimensional Equivariance (MDE)**: Permuting each tensor dimension independently results in the same permutation at the output.
 - **High-Order Equivariance (HOE)**: The same permutation is applied across multiple dimensions simultaneously.